 If you wish to stage an intervention, make sure you seek help so a mental health professional can be in the room.

 3. Get Therapy

 Some of the best advice for someone who is experiencing alcohol dependence in their partner is to go to therapy.
 Living with an alcoholic partner can be emotionally, financially and physically exhausting.
 Instead of a partner you can rely on, you have one you have to worry about constantly.

 Therapy can help you learn healthy coping mechanisms for dealing with the addiction.
 It will also help you recognize unhealthy thought patterns, such as blaming yourself for your partner’s addiction.
 Plus, a therapist can keep an eye on your mental health to ensure you don’t spiral or develop a codependent addiction.

 4. Seek Group Support

 Loving a partner who has an addiction can feel like a very isolating experience.
-Your family and friends might not understand why you don’t just leave.
+Your friends or family members might not understand why you don’t just leave.
 A support group will help you feel less alone and give you a judgement-free space to discuss your thoughts and feelings with people who are in a similar situation.